KajaNavya/Cybersecurity/README.md

 # Cybersecurity
-This project, Ransomware Attack Analysis and Recovery, explores the lifecycle of ransomware attacks, from infiltration to encryption and ransom demands.
-It examines various types of ransomware—such as cryptographic ransomware, locker ransomware, and scareware and their distribution methods, including phishing emails and exploit kits.
-The project highlights the profound impact of ransomware on individuals, businesses, and critical infrastructure.

-The practical component demonstrates ransomware implementation in controlled environments using Kali Linux, VirtualBox, VMware, and Base64 encoding techniques.
-It includes encrypting and decrypting files, creating and managing users in Linux systems, and enforcing file permissions to simulate attacks and recovery scenarios.

-Preventive measures like regular backups, software updates, firewalls, and employee training are emphasized, along with recovery strategies such as system isolation, malware removal, and restoration from backups.
-The project also discusses obstacles like technical challenges, distribution complexities, and legal implications, offering robust solution strategies to mitigate risks.
+This repository explores ransomware threats through detailed analysis and practical demonstrations.
+It covers the history, types, infection vectors, and prevention techniques of ransomware, while also showcasing hands-on implementations in secure environments using Kali Linux, VirtualBox, VMware, and Base64.
+The project includes:

+Simulated ransomware encryption & decryption scripts in Python

+User & file permission management on Linux (lock/unlock scenarios)

+Demonstrations of exploiting system vulnerabilities in a controlled lab setup

+Recovery strategies using backups and anti-malware tools

+Mitigation practices including software updates, 2FA, email security, and user training

-Ultimately, this project serves as both a technical and educational guide, reinforcing the importance of proactive cybersecurity practices to defend against the growing threat of ransomware.
+This repository serves as an educational tool to understand ransomware attacks and emphasizes the importance of strong cybersecurity defenses.